-Repetition Nineteen III comprises nineteen bucketlike forms, all the same shape but none exactly alike.
+Repetition Nineteen III comprises nineteen bucket-like forms, all the same shape but none exactly alike.
 The Minimalist artists, who emerged a little before Hesse did, had explored serial repetitions of identical units.
-Hesse loosened that principle: Repetition 19 is simultaneously repetitive and irregular.
-She also tended to work on a humbler scale than the Minimalists often had, and her forms and materials are less technocratic; she herself called the forms in Repetition 19 "anthropomorphic," and recognized sexual connotations in these “empty containers.”
+Hesse loosened that compositional strategy: Repetition Nineteen III is simultaneously repetitive and irregular.
+She also tended to work on a humbler scale than the Minimalists often had, and her forms and materials are less technocratic; she herself called the soft, molded forms in Repetition Nineteen III “anthropomorphic” and recognized sexual connotations in these “empty containers.”

-Publication excerpt from The Museum of Modern Art, MoMA Highlights, New York: The Museum of Modern Art, revised 2004, originally published 1999, p.
-271
+Publication excerpt from MoMA Highlights: 375 Works from The Museum of Modern Art, New York (New York: The Museum of Modern Art, 2019)

 Repetition Nineteen III is composed of 19 translucent, bucket-like forms, each approximately 20 inches tall.
 Minimalist artists explored serial repetition of identical units, but Hesse loosened that principle.
 Her forms are handmade and irregular rather than manufactured and hard-edged.
 They are similar to one another in size and shape, but none of them are exactly alike.
 Repetition Nineteen III sits directly on the gallery floor.
 Hesse was flexible about the arrangement of the nineteen units that make up this work.
 She did not give specific instructions about how her work was to be arranged, so its overall shape varies with each installation.

 Hesse used a wide range of materials to make her sculptural works.
 She was drawn to newly developed materials like fiberglass, which hadn’t been used for sculpture before Hesse began working with it.
 Aware of the instability of materials like fiberglass, which discolors and deteriorates over time, Hesse said, “Life doesn’t last; art doesn’t last.
 It doesn’t matter.”